 Following the success of Why do you overeat?, Stop Counting Calories & Start Losing Weight was published in 2008, to share the real food message as simply and passionately as possible with a growing number of followers.
 A recipe book came out at the same time.
 Zoë has also appeared on TV and Radio and writes regularly for magazines and newspapers.
 (Media features can be seen here).

-Zoë is a qualified nutritionist with a Diploma in Diet & Nutrition and a Diploma in Clinical Weight Management, but she is first and foremost an obesity researcher.
-She works exclusively in the area of weight and obesity and reads, writes and talks about obesity as many hours as possible, seven days a week.
-Her complete goal and drive is to reverse the obesity epidemic.
+Zoë is currently doing a PhD in public health nutrition.
+She was awarded an MPhil in public health nutrition in December 2014.
+Zoë researches in the fields of nutrition, diet, dietary advice, diet-related health and obesity and reads, writes and talks about these subjects as many hours as possible, seven days a week.
+Her goal and drive is to reverse the obesity epidemic.
 She has clear views on how it started and what we need to do to stop it and these were published in 2010 in the 134,000 word book: The Obesity Epidemic: What caused it?
 How can we stop it?

 Ref 1: Colleen S.W.
 Rand and Alex M. C. Macgregor, “Successful weight loss following obesity surgery and the perceived liability of morbid obesity”, International Journal of Obesity, (1991).